 faculty members will stand on a platform facing the crowd and will hood each student

 in the college before they approach the ramp to the substage.
 In addition to the

 stationary hooder, each academic program will have 1 program hooder that will walk

 in the line in front of their students and will assist with the hooding of their students,

 facing the student.
 After the student is hooded they will move to a photo station

 before going up the ramp to the substage.

 Program Hooders are only needed for the graduate ceremonies, not the undergraduate ceremonies.
 Program Hooders should arrive at least 60 minutes before the ceremony start time and check in at the Registrar's Office volunteer table at the east end of the arena.
-For the December 2020 ceremonies, there will be no student line-up in the hallways of the Multi.
+For the December 2021 ceremonies, there will be no student line-up in the hallways of the Multi.
 Students are being asked to get to their seat upon arrival to aid with social distancing.
 After checking in, please proceed the seating section for your college/academic program and assist students to their seats.
 Please bring your own mask.
 Masks must be worn at all times.
 (Masking requirements will be re-evaluated by Dr. Best closer to the ceremony dates.)

 When your row is released to approach the stage, you will go ahead of the students

 and walk past the stationary hooder.
 You will then assist with the hooding of your students, facing the student.
 After